Advancements

 It’s called gene therapy.

-The idea is that stem cells are obtained by taking bone marrow or blood from the same patient we are trying to cure.
-This stem cell product is sent to a lab that will genetically modify the hemoglobin inside the red blood cells to alter the mutation or make changes in the ability of the genes to make more hemoglobin F, the hemoglobin fetuses produce.
-By increasing fetal hemoglobin, the person will not experience sickle cell complications.
+With gene therapy, blood-forming stem cells are collected from the patient’s blood.
+This stem cell product is sent to a lab that genetically modifies the hemoglobin inside the red blood cells to alter the sickling process or make changes in the gene’s ability to make more fetal hemoglobin or add an anti-sickling hemoglobin, depending on the type of gene therapy chosen.
 The new, engineered product is infused back into the patient through a transplant after a brief chemotherapy treatment.
 Within weeks, the engineered stem cells begin producing new, healthier blood.

-Originally written by Amanda M. Perez for Inventum
+Updated in June 2024.
+Originally written by Amanda M. Perez for Inventum.

 Originally published on: February 08, 2019